Profiles

 St. Jerome’s Student Leadership and Service Coordinator (Catholic)

-Erika is a graduate of St. Jerome’s University with a BA with a major in Peace and Conflict Studies.
-She works in the Campus Ministry department to serve the spiritual needs of the SJU community and the wider Catholic student community, including coordinating volunteering opportunities with St. John’s Kitchen and Tiny Home Takeout.
-Erika is passionate about introducing students to contemplative spirituality and opportunities to practice reflection within the natural world.
-She seeks to empower students to ask big questions, and grow into people who seek truth and justice.
+Erika is the current chair of the MFSRT.
+She is a graduate of St. Jerome’s University with a BA with a major in Peace and Conflict Studies.
+Erika works in the Campus Ministry department to serve the spiritual needs of the SJU community and the wider Catholic student community, including coordinating volunteering opportunities with St. John’s Kitchen and Tiny Home Takeout.
+She is passionate about introducing students to contemplative spirituality and opportunities to practice reflection within the natural world.
+Erika seeks to empower students to ask big questions, and grow into people who seek truth and justice.

 Sean Hayes